What is a Good Customer Attrition Rate

 #3: Telecom and internet

 Another industry that makes it very hard for you to leave.
 However, customers do and it suffers from high attrition rates.
-The main reason for this is price.
+The main reason for this is price vs value.
 The telecom and internet industries are notorious for raising their rates without notice.
-Customers take a very negative view of this and are bombarded with better offers from competitors.
+Their customer base typically takes a very negative view of this and are bombarded with better offers from competitors.
 So they switch.

 #4: Cable TV

 Although this is a discretionary purchase, people cannot seem to live without their TV.
-Like telecom and internet, cable has a reputation for raising rates.
+Like telecom and internet, the business model for cable seems to rely on the systematic raising of rates.
 However, in a lot of the country there is simply no competition and customers are locked in.
 I’ve put cable in the middle of the pack for now, but attrition rates are rising alarmingly due to streaming services, so I expect it to jump to the top in a matter of years.
+It’s worth noting that call center employees are trained to not lose customers and are given considerable authority to provide discounts in order to curb attrition

 Another industry that keeps its customer attrition rates low because it’s very hard to leave them.
 It’s no fun shopping around for insurance and it’s a purchase that doesn’t really affect your life other than the extremely rare times you use it.
 We simply don’t think about insurance that much which is why I have put it at the bottom of the list.